From Internet Shenanigans to Strategic Tradecraft

 What This Means Today

-What We Can Learn From This
+What We Can Learn from This

 - What started as chaos and curiosity turned into methodical, structured influence operations.